chunyang-wen/chunyang-wen.github.io/_posts/2020/2020-03-11-python-contextmanager.md

 ---

 There are some resources we need to release when we finish our job.
 It is easy for us to forget those operations.
-Python has a keyword *with* which can be used to help solve this problem.
+Python has a keyword `with` which can be used to help solve this problem.
-After we go out the scope of with, python will make sure certain operations will be executed.
+After we go out the scope of `with`, python will make sure certain operations will be executed.

 + TOC
 {:toc}